-FlightZoomer is a smartphone-based system which can be used to navigate, track, control and record the flight of remote controlled model aircraft, especially fixed wing planes and multicopters.
-A special emphasis is laid on the implementation of the systems, pilot control interface and procedures of a real airliner cockpit.
+FlightZoomer is a smartphone based system which can be used to navigate, track, control and record the flight of remote controlled model aircraft, especially fixed wing planes and multicopters.
+A special emphasis is laid on the implementation of the systems and procedures of a real airliner cockpit.

 FlightZoomer is supplementary to an existing setup consisting of an RC aircraft (which can be a multicopter or an airplane), a flight controller and an RC transmitter.
-The smartphone therefore operates as a companion computer to the flight controller and autopilot, such as a Pixhawk.